 If you're someone who sits all day, you'll want to choose an evening workout that not only gets your blood pumping, but feels therapeutic on your body as well.
 Here are nine workouts that are best after sitting all day, according to experts.

-Spinning (or cycling) is a low-impact way to get your heart rate up while also strengthening and toning your muscles.
+1 Spinning Spinning (or cycling) is a low-impact way to get your heart rate up while also strengthening and toning your muscles.
 "This heart-pumping, fully body type of work is fantastic to counter long stretches in an office chair — as long as you get out of the saddle and pump up both the resistance and the intensity," personal trainer Heather L. Tyler tells Bustle.
 "Don't replicate the sitting by staying seated and going easy."
-Running is always a good go-to, but if you’ve been sitting all day, it’s particularly beneficial since it will work your entire body and get your heart rate elevated.
+2 Running Running is always a good go-to, but if you’ve been sitting all day, it’s particularly beneficial since it will work your entire body and get your heart rate elevated.
 "Running has many meditative and stress-relieving benefits as well, which could be very helpful after a long day at work," says Bouzinova.
 "Just make sure you warm up before going too fast because some of the most important muscles for running (glutes, hamstrings, hips) are the ones that get tight from sitting all day.
 Warm them up, run, and then remember to stretch afterwards."
+3 Walking

 Just like running, brisk walking can increase blood flow and work those areas of the body that need it.
 "After sitting longs stretches, it's great to increase blood flow and oxygen circulation by getting the heart pumping," says Tyler.
 "Even a brisk walk will also provide movement for the lower body.
 Joints like the hips, lower spine and knees need this movement after sitting long stretches."